We have quite a few animals for the kids to enjoy. Each one has a unique personality that brings life to the ranch!

 One of the ranch’s newest additions, Little Man, is a cute, small paint pony that came to us when one of our volunteers found him online.
 He had been abused and was very skittish and shy.
 You could say that he had completely lost his faith in humans.
 Since he arrived at the Ranch we’ve shown him lots of love and have been working on building his trust and confidence.
 It has been amazing to see how the kids instantly connect to Little Man.
 His bright blue eyes light up as he responds to their love and affection.

 Rudy is a strapping, sorrel gelding that has been at the ranch for over 10 years!
 Rudy is a true cowboy horse.
 He is brave, reliable, and confident; traits he seems to bring out in all those he connects with.
 Rudy is quite the pal to most of the other horses, but most importantly, he’s a good pal to many of the kids that get to come to the ranch.
 His kind eye and loving attitude makes him a favorite for many of Roanoke Ranch for Kids’s visitors.

-Sylvie is a petite, white mare that has only been at the ranch for 8 years.
-She’s made a huge impact!
+Sylvie may be a petite, white mare but she’s made such a huge impact!
 She has helped kids grow in their confidence and self esteem as they learn to ride both inside the paddock, as well as on trails.
 For such a small girl, she has an incredibly big heart and a strong willingness to please.
 Sylvie loves treats and she loves the kids that come to visit her at the ranch.